calebglawson/twint-sklearn-twitter-classifier/readme.md

 * generate_model.py
     * From a DB outputted by gather_data.py, generate a machine learning model which will classify twitter users in one of two classes.
 Outputs .joblib of the model and test results.
 * predict.py
     * From a DB outputted by gather_data.py, load a machine learning model outputted by generate_model.py and classify the twitter users.
-Outputs CSV of the results.
+Outputs Excel file of the results.
 ## Database
 * *.db
     * The computed stats outputted by gather_data.py